bluepeach1121/bluepeach1121/README.md

 - 👋 Hi, I’m Fortune, An Electrical Engineering Student at University of British Columbia
-- I am very interested in Machine Learning, neural networks and building artificial intelligent ssytem
+- I am very interested in Machine Learning, neural networks and building artificial intelligent systems
 - 📫 How to reach me = olawalefortune1121@gmail.com